WHAT IS ESSENTIALLY ELLINGTON?

 “We really enjoyed the EE Festival Down Under in Melbourne.
 Vince and Jerome are great!
 Please pass on to the powers that be that it really is a highlight, not only for our kids but directors as well, to be able to access such knowledge directly.
 The weekend was delivered with warmth, passion and humility.
 Great to be a part of.”

-Bernard Hicky,
+Bernard Hickey,

 Musical Director at Killester College (Melbourne)